Festivals-App/timetablekit-ios/README.md

 ![Figure 1: UI Screens for Apple iOS](https://github.com/Festivals-App/timetablekit-ios/blob/main/ExampleApp/Screenshots/timetable.png "Figure 1: UI Screens for Apple iOS")

-The structure of the timetable includes following components:
+The structure of the timetable includes the following components:

 * **Event**:
     Events are the elementary data for the timetable.
-An event is basically an entity which is defined by it's occurence in time specified by a time interval a name attribute and a location where it occures.
+An event is an entity which is defined by it's occurence in time specified by a time interval a name attribute and a location where it occures.

 * **Location**:
     A group of events associated with the same location where they occure.